Hjorthmedh/RGCmorphology/ms/intro.md

 ## Hoxd10 contain multiple subtypes

-**Update Hoxd10 is multiple types **
 Why is Hoxd10 performing so poorly compared to other genetic types?
-One explanation might be that multiple RGC types are grouped under the Hoxd10 type.
+As noted at the start of the Results, our recent work [@Dhande2013-vp] suggested that Hoxd10 labels multiple types of RGCs, rather than just one type.
+This mixing of multiple types might account for why cells in the Hoxd10 class are being misclassified at a relatively high rate.
 By projecting the feature vectors from 5D down to the first two principal components we can observe the different RGCs in relation to each other.
 Principal component analysis (PCA) finds the directions in feature space along which the data has the largest variation.
 Figure 5B shows that the majority of the Hoxd10 cells are grouped together into a cluster that partially overlaps with DRD4.
 There are also a few outliers that overlap with CB2 and TRHR.

 If two or more morphologically distinct RGC types are included in one genetic type, an algorithm that looks for spatial clustering in